TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/open-source/source-bundles.md

 - **enabled**: When `true`, enables the plugin.
 - **path**: The relative path of the zip file in relation to the base URL configured on the remote webserver that hosts plugin bundles.

+Tyk Gateway should be configured for downloading plugin bundles from a secured web server.
 Please consult the [plugin bundles]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles" >}}) documentation for further details.